mmmrkennedy/zombiesGuidesPublic/README.md

 Planned:
 - Black Ops 3
-- The rest of AW
+- The rest of Advanced Warfare

 If you have any suggestions or feedback, or you'd even like to contribute, join the Discord (https://discord.com/invite/hQng3Yz48A).